robiningelbrecht/statistics-for-strava/docs/configuration/dashboard-widgets.md

 ![introText widget](../assets/images/dashboard-widgets/intro-text.png)

-## weeklyGoals
+## trainingGoals

-This widget lets you define and track your weekly goals, helping you stay motivated and monitor your weekly progress.
+This widget lets you define and track your weekly, monthly yearly and lifetime goals, helping you stay motivated and monitor your progress.
-For the best experience, place it next to the weeklyStats widget to get a clear overview of your weekly performance.

 > [!NOTE]
 > **Note** This widget is disabled in the default dashboard layout.
 If you want to use this widget you need to configure a custom dashboard layout.